 - Relevant circumstances have changed since the last bail application.

-If bail is refused at Local or District Court, the accused is also apple to lodge a bail application with the Supreme Court and the Court of Criminal Appeal.
+If bail is refused at Local or District Court, the accused is also able to lodge a bail application with the Supreme Court and the Court of Criminal Appeal.

 Bail Conditions NSW